Best-credentialed Class Sets New Standard

 August 11, 2006

-At Wednesday evening’s Orientation Ceremonies, Dean Elizabeth Rindskopf Parker welcomed a stellar incoming class — the fourth consecutive year with ‘best-ever’ credentials — demonstrating the strength of Pacific McGeorge’s recruiting efforts, as well as the continued rise of its reputation.
+At Wednesday evening’s Orientation Ceremonies, Dean Elizabeth Rindskopf Parker welcomed a stellar incoming class — the fourth consecutive year with ‘best-ever’ credentials — demonstrating the strength of McGeorge’s recruiting efforts, as well as the continued rise of its reputation.

 The high quality of the incoming class is especially impressive given that the applicant pool for law school is down nationally more than 10%.